sports

 Key Details

-• Trade Details: The Yankees received Ryan McMahon, while the Rockies received pitching prospects Griffin Herring and Josh Grosz.
+• Trade Details: Yankees received Ryan McMahon; Rockies received LHP Griffin Herring and RHP Josh Grosz.

 Multiple Perspectives